Rhine-Waal University of Applied Sciences

 Read MoreLess

-The Welcome Centre gives help with the practical side of a student visa, German bureaucracy and life in Germany more generally.
-The Students4Students Tutors offer peer support, academic program tips, and insights on life as a freshman.
+Welcome Centre and Students4Students tutors: The Welcome Centre also aids with the practical side of a student visa, dealing with German bureaucracy and living in Germany in general.
+The Students4Students Tutors provide peer support, academic program tips and advice on being a freshman.

 Extracurricular Activities